-How To > Ensure everyone in your team completes an approval or task
+How To > Ensure task completion

-Accountability is important for keeping work flowing and ensuring tasks get done.
 Tallyfy provides features to make accountability clear and lasting.

 - Public task status: Tallyfy’s dashboard shows who is responsible for active tasks and their current status.